Joseph Koret: Philanthropy and awards

 In the late 1970s Taube convinced the Korets, who had no children, to donate their estate to charity, the Koret Foundation.
 Koret received the community service award of the American Jewish Congress and was to receive the Gates of Jerusalem medal from the State of Israel Bonds but died before he could receive the award.

 Personal life

 Koret married twice.
-His first wife was Stephanie Shapiro, a Jewish immigrant from Romania, whom he married as a teenager; she died in 1978 of dementia.
-In January 1981, he married the personal assistant of his wife, Susan McClain (born Whae Hwa Gee in 1938 in Korea and widowed from a U.S. Army master sergeant).
+His first wife was Stephanie Brown, a Jewish immigrant from Romania, whom he married as a teenager; she died in 1978 of dementia.

+In January 1981, he married the personal assistant of his wife, Susan McClain (born Whae Hwa Gee in 1938 in Korea, and widowed from a U.S. Army master sergeant).
 She converted to Judaism.
-They ran the foundation together with Taube until Joseph Koret's death in 1982, at which time Susan Koret became chairperson for life with Koret writing "I have given much thought to the future of the Koret Foundation and it is my desire, as well as Susan’s, that she prepare herself to become a director and moving force in the foundation."
+They ran the foundation together with Taube, until Joseph Koret's death in 1982, at which time Susan Koret became chairperson for life with Koret writing "I have given much thought to the future of the Koret Foundation and it is my desire, as well as Susan’s, that she prepare herself to become a director and moving force in the foundation."